How to water

-Once drought has set in, it is futile to try and remedy this by light watering over a wide area.
+Once drought has set in to border, it is futile to try and remedy this by light watering over a wide area.
 Light watering may encourage surface rather than deep roots, leaving plants more susceptible to drought.
 Instead, make a single thorough watering of the plants that are suffering.
 Try to water in the cool of the evening or the very early morning, so that less water is lost immediately to evaporation.

 How much water to apply

 How much water is needed will depend largely on the water requirements of that particular plant and how actively it is growing.
 The type of soil or growing media as well as weather are also important considerations.